 3 Easy Steps to Duplicate a Layer in Adobe Illustrator

-The only place you can duplicate a layer in Illustrator is from the Layers panel.
+The only place you can copy and paste a layer in Illustrator is from the Layers panel.
 Follow the steps below to duplicate a layer.

-Note: the screenshots below are taken from Adobe Illustrator CC 2021 Mac version.
+Note: the screenshots below are taken from Adobe Illustrator CC Mac version.
 Windows or other versions can look different.
-Windows users change Option key to Alt, and Command key to Control.
+Windows users change the Option key to Alt and the Command key to Ctrl.

 Step 1: Open the Layers panel from the overhead menu Window > Layers.